2025 Trooping the Colour: Tribute to the Air India crash victims

+King Charles wearing a black armband in remembrance of the Air India victims.

 The ceremony occurred two days after the Air India Flight 171 crash in Ahmedabad, which had resulted in the death of 241 people on board, including 53 British nationals, as well as a number of people from other Commonwealth nations.
 At the King's request, members of the Royal family taking part in the parade in uniform wore black armbands, to signify mourning, as did senior military officers and coachmen and women from the Royal Mews.
 A minute's silence was also observed at the ceremony for those involved in the crash, occurring after the King had inspected the parade, and was signalled by the Last Post and Reveille.

 It was the first time alterations had been made to the ceremony since 2017, when Elizabeth II had requested a minute's silence at that year's Trooping the Colour, which took place three days after the Grenfell Tower fire.